guyleonard/orchard/README.md

 1. [Inkscape](https://www.inkscape.org/en/)

 # Program Execution
+The 'orchard' package is separated in to two components:
+ 1. orchard
+ 2. orchard_accessories

+The first program is responsible for all of the tree building stages.
+It requires the input of a set of amino acid sequences contained in a FASTA file.
+A list of taxon IDs from the orchardDB you would like to search your sequences against, and a parameters file to set the options for each stage/sub-program.

+The second program is responsible for all the annotation of the trees.
+It will convert the computer-readable accessions from the orchardDB back to original accessions or taxon names for any of the stages completed previously.
+It can also draw PDF and SVG trees providing Dendroscope and Inkscape have been installed.

 ## orchard
 ```bash
 Usage: orchard -i seqs.fasta -t taxa.txt -p params.yaml -s -a -m -x

 Required Parameters
 	-i <sequences.fasta>	Input Sequences in FASTA Format
 	-t <taxa_list.txt>	List of orchardDB Taxa IDs